conjurer-rich/faster-flow-hq/pages/product.md

 classes: wide
 ---

 Big bets fall flat when the org isn’t aligned.
-Faster Flow helps Heads of Product realign teams, reduce delivery friction, and make structure a lever—not a blocker—for product outcomes.
+The Fast Flow Facilitator Platform helps Heads of Product realign teams, reduce delivery friction, and make structure a lever—not a blocker—for product outcomes.

 ## You’re trying to…